-- 1) Publication in a peer review journal or presentation at a peer review conference.
-If paper is presented, as paper or poster, a written report of the presentation should be submitted to the advisor, as a paper in APA format, printout of poster, copy of PowerPoint presentation or other appropriate format. - 2) Under special circumstances, the student and advisor may petition the research committee for an alternative method of approval of the completion of the empirical pre-dissertation research project.
-Alternatively, the requirement may be met by review and approval of a completed report of the project by the advisor and another faculty member who is a member of the Research Committee.
+1) Publication in a peer review journal or presentation at a peer review conference.
+If paper is presented, as paper or poster, a written report of the presentation should be submitted to the advisor as a paper in APA format.

+2) Under special circumstances, the student and advisor may petition the Research Standards Committee for an alternative method of approval of the completion of the empirical predissertation research project.
+Alternatively, the requirement may be met by review and approval of a completed report of the project by the advisor and another faculty member who is a member of the Research Standards Committee.

 The first choice is advised where possible for training purposes and as a valuable research experience.

-Students must have their pre-dissertation research project fully completed by the end of fall semester 3rd year (See Appendix J-1).
+Students must have their pre-dissertation research project fully completed by the end of the Fall semester of the third year.